 Students should carefully plan their activities, in order to ensure that they develop a workable proposal, conduct the research, write the thesis and get it approved by the thesis committee, in a timely manner.
 A copy of the completed thesis should be submitted to the major adviser no later than six weeks prior to the date of Commencement.
-The School of Graduate and Professional Studies should receive a copy for final approval no later than three weeks prior to the day on which the degree is to be conferred.
+College dean should receive a copy for final approval no later than three weeks prior to the day on which the degree is to be conferred.